 Our Battle of the Challenger Banks series is an attempt to answer these questions.

-Every third Thursday of the month, we’ll be using our market intelligence platform FinTech Insights to look into a different aspect of how challengers do what they do and reporting our findings.
+We’ll be using our market intelligence platform FinTech Insights to look into a different aspect of how challengers do what they do and reporting our findings.

 Ready to dive in?

 Who are these challengers we speak of?
 What makes them “challengers” as opposed to traditional banks?

 We had a pretty heated discussion at Scientia HQ.
 But we finally settled on a few criteria.

 For us, a challenger bank is: